Taken from the Academic Catalog

 The concept of diversity encompasses acceptance and respect.
 It means understanding that each individual is unique, and recognizes our individual differences.
 These can be along the dimensions of race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, or other ideologies.

-The goals of the Office of Diversity and Inclusion are to:
+The goals of the Diversity and Multicultural Services Office are to:

 - Enhance students’ understanding of their own culture, heritage and identities.